Aigerim-Zh/School-District-Analysis/README.md

 - The average math and reading scores stayed roughly the same for each grade level before and after.

 ## 5. How are the scores affected by school spending?
+- The scores also stayed roughly the same by school spending ranges except that for the $630-644 spending range the % Overall Passing decreased from 62.86% to 62.78%.
+- There is a very suprising trend observed, both before and after, of the % Overal Passing decreasing as the spending per student increases.
+It is obvious, that there are other explanotory factors to higher passing rates.

 ## 6. How are the scores affected by school size?